kimtth/small-dsl-eclipse-debug/README.md

 # smallD
-Language Engineering as a Toy Language, name is Small D.
+Language Engineering as a Toy Language, name is Small D. Intergration with Eclipse Debug UI.
+Simple Interpreter and Debugger.

 # What and why is small D?